Shakir-Afridi/react-form-dto/docs/api/visibleWhen.md

-# visiableWhen API
+# visibleWhen API

-The `visiableWhen` property allows you to conditionally show or hide fields based on the values of other fields in the form.
+The `visibleWhen` property allows you to conditionally show or hide fields based on the values of other fields in the form.
 It supports both simple field conditions and complex logical expressions using `AND`/`OR` operators.

 ## Types